Fingerbobs

 Fingerbobs is a British children's television programme made by Q3 for the BBC.

+Programme

 The first episode was broadcast on 14 February 1972 on BBC1 as part of Watch with Mother.
 The show was created by Joanne and Michael Cole, who also created Bod.
 Only thirteen episodes were ever made and were regularly repeated until December 1984.

 Presented by mime artist "Yoffy" (played by Canadian actor Rick Jones), each ten-minute episode told a story centred on a paper finger puppet animal and usually involved collecting various items (such as pebbles or feathers) to make up another object at the end.
 The finger puppets, each of whom had their own song, included: